 Earning a college degree opens many doors.
-It enables you to enhance your earning potential and pursue your dream career.
+It presents more career options, gets you a better starting salary, and helps you pursue your dream career.

 But how do you know which major is right for you?
-It all comes down to your personal career goals, interests, and natural aptitude.
+It all comes down to your personal choice of career path, goals, interests, and natural aptitude.

-Knowing how to choose a college major can be difficult, we are here to make it easier.
+Knowing how to choose a college major can be difficult for every college student, we are here to make it easier.
 So what are the most popular majors?
 Let’s take a look.

 10 of the Most Popular College Majors